 Apple accepts 24-bit high-resolution masters at 44.1, 48, 88.2, and 96 kHz resolution for submission directly through our standard workflows.
 We then convert these high-resolution files into our industry-leading 256K AAC format utilizing our very latest proprietary software encoder.
 Your music is then prepared for Apple Music and iTunes.

 To learn more and get started, visit Apple Digital Masters.

 No. The final file delivered to the consumer is in our industry-leading 256K AAC iTunes Plus format.

-There is no change to pricing on the iTunes Store.
+There is no change to pricing on iTunes.
 This process will ultimately be the new standard for all music available on iTunes but is being introduced initially with select albums and songs that showcase the incredible results.

 You'll need to:

 Apple Digital Masters is all about the quality of the source.
 24-bit audio has a remarkably wide dynamic range which is preserved during encoding to AAC and these files are virtually indistinguishable from the original.
 Some of the best audio engineers in the business have a hard time telling them apart even on high-end audio equipment.
 Experts may be able to tell you that they are different in some subtle ways, but they can't necessarily tell you which one they like better.
 This isn't about AAC vs. CD or vinyl.
 It's about creating the best possible master for the unique characteristics of each medium.